 Mirror, mirror, on the wall, what’s the fairest mirror of all?
 Just how difficult is it, choosing a mirror for your home?
-Actually, it’s pretty easy – once you follow a few points from our style guide.
+It’s pretty easy – once you follow a few points from our style guide.

 Reflect on the Rules